chickensmitten/flash-loan-triangular-arbitrage/README.md

   - Refer to `/public/pancake` for code on how to read PancakeSwap v2.
   - Refer to `/public/uniswapv2` for code on how to read Uniswap v2.
   - Refer to `/public/uniswapv3` for code on how to read Uniswap v3.

+## Testing with Hardhat
+- Hardhat is equivalent to Truffle
+- Real value proposition is to allow for interaction with a fork of mainnet for testing
+- `npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/${ALCHEMY_API_KEY}` to launch a testnet
+- `const [ownerSigner] = await ethers.getSigners();` gets a list of testnet accounts.
+- `npx hardhat test` to run hardhat testing
+- Refer to `/public/hardhatTest` for code for testing.
+- Refer to `utils` and `test` folder and `sample-script.js`

 ## Setup
 - run code below to install